DCA Autumn Conference

 2.45-3.05pm 1+1=5: Using Cross-channel Funnels to Maximise Sales and Profits: In this session, learn how to combine your marketing channels into funnels that drive far greater sales than each channel alone can deliver, and all whilst improve ROI.
 The potential combinations are endless, so Chloë Thomas of eCommerce Masterplan will also share some real-life examples to inspire you to look at your marketing activity in a different way.

 3.05-3.25pm SHOPS- what comes next in DCA's action plan in this session led by DCA President emeritus Nigel Swabey, find out how you can support the next stage of the fight to retain the significant SHOPs fund for its original purpose – a consumer protection scheme that in an updated form will support consumer trust in buying direct.
+PLUS the insider update on GDPR and its specific implications for direct marketers from Chris Combemale, CEO, DMA UK.

 3.50-4.10pm Developing Winning Products in today’s fiercely competitive market it has never been more important to present customers with innovative ranges they cannot easily buy elsewhere.
 Whilst you may not have truly unique products there are many ways you can add your own twist and differentiate your offering.
 Hear from buying & range development expert Victoria Laws of Scotts & Co.